SeptemberHX/HP-Spectre-X360-13-late-2018-Hackintosh/readme.md

 > Thanks for their working !!

 For more details in creating the EFI, following the link above.

+> For different model, please follow [tonymacx86](https://www.tonymacx86.com/threads/guide-hp-spectre-x360-13-ap0037tu-late-2018.295518/) to generate your own DSDT.aml, apply patches and put it back to EFI.

 ### What works?
 Keyboard